open-sauced/guestbook/README.md

 3. Run `npm install` to install the dependencies.
 4. Create a new branch.

-   The best practice for open-source contributors to work on changes is in a new branch to isolate them from the `main` branch.
+   The best practice for open source contributors to work on changes is in a new branch to isolate them from the `main` branch.

-   Run this command on your terminal to create a new branch.
-You can name the branch anything you want.
+   Run this command on your terminal to create a new branch:

    ```bash
    git checkout -b branch-name
    ```

+   Use a descriptive name related to your contribution.
+For example, `feat/add-alice`.

-5. Add yourself to the guestbook.
+5. Add yourself to the guest book.

    There are two ways you can complete this activity:

    - Using the CLI tool.
-   - Manually editing the `.all-contributorsrc` file
+   - Manually editing the `.all-contributorsrc` file.

-   Although adding yourself to the guestbook with the CLI tool is simpler, we recommend you to manually editing the file to get more experience adding and committing your changes, creating pull requests and pull request reviews.
+   Although adding yourself to the guest book with the CLI tool is simpler, we recommend you to manually editing the file to get more experience adding and committing your changes, creating pull requests and pull request reviews.
 Below, you'll find the directions for each method:

    **CLI Tool**

    - Run `npm run contributors:add` in your terminal.

-     Follow the instructions to add yourself to the guestbook.
+     Follow the instructions to add yourself to the guest book.
 After you finish and click enter, you must click enter again to confirm your choices.

    **Manual Addition**